The 7 Best Amaretto in 2023

 Adriatico is a comparably new and modern producer of Amaretto liqueur.
 The vegan-certified liqueur is flavored with hand-picked and roasted almonds from Apulia.

 Other ingredients in this all-natural product are cinnamon, cocoa, coffee, and just a bit of sea salt.
-The liqueur is produced locally, and the standard bottles are "Roasted" and "White".
+They produce the liqueur locally, the standard bottles are "Roasted" and "White."
 In addition to that, Adriatico also offers two barrel-aged expressions of their Roasted Amaretto.

 One matures in ex-Bourbon casks, the other in ex-Rum barrels.
 Sir David Gluckman, the creator of world-renowned liquor brands like Bailey's, Tanqueray, and Ciroc, praised the liqueur with the following words: